INTEGRATIVE & HOLISTIC VETERINARY CARE

 In 2013 Dr. Schlesinger graduated from the ABQ School of Massage and Health Sciences and is also a “Licensed Massage Therapist” in New Mexico.
 He is believed to be the only licensed Veterinarian in the State of New Mexico that is also a Licensed Massage Therapist.

 Dr. Schlesinger is currently licensed to practice veterinary medicine in both New Mexico and New York.
-He is a member of the International Veterinary Acupuncture Society (IVAS), the American Academy of Veterinary Acupuncture (AAVA), the Chi Institute, the American Veterinary Medical Association (AVMA) and the New Mexico Veterinary Medical Association (NMVMA).
+He is a member of the International Veterinary Acupuncture Society (IVAS), the American Academy of Veterinary Acupuncture (AAVA), the Chi University, the American Veterinary Medical Association (AVMA) and the New Mexico Veterinary Medical Association (NMVMA).